-- 17. By letter of 23 December 2003 the Registrar informed all the Parties to the cases concerning Legality of Use of Force of the Court's decisions on the issues discussed at the meeting of 12 December 2003.
+- 15. By letter of 23 December 2003 the Registrar informed all the Parties to the cases concerning Legality of Use of Force of the Court's decisions on the issues discussed at the meeting of 12 December 2003.
 The Agents were informed that the Court had decided, pursuant to Article 31, paragraph 5, of the Statute, that, taking into account the presence upon the Bench of judges of British, Dutch and French nationality, the judges ad hoc chosen by the respondent States should not sit during the current phase of the procedure in these cases; it was made clear to the Agents that this decision by the Court did not in any way prejudice the question whether, if the Court should reject the preliminary objections of the Respondents, judges ad hoc might sit in subsequent stages of the cases.
 The Agents were also informed that the Court had decided that a joinder of the proceedings would not be appropriate at that stage.
-Finally, the Agents were informed that the Court had fixed 27 February 2004 as the timelimit for the filing of any new documents, and that such documents, which should only relate to jurisdiction and to admissibility, would be dealt with as provided for in Article 56 of the Rules of Court. - 18.
+Finally, the Agents were informed that the Court had fixed 27 February 2004 as the timelimit for the filing of any new documents, and that such documents, which should only relate to jurisdiction and to admissibility, would be dealt with as provided for in Article 56 of the Rules of Court. - 16.
+Pursuant to Article 24, paragraph 1, of the Statute, on 25 November 2003 Judge Simma informed the President that he considered that he should not take part in the decision in the cases concerning Legality of Use of Force.
+In view of the Court's aforementioned decision pursuant to Article 31, paragraph 5, of the Statute, Germany did not become entitled to choose a judge ad hoc under Article 37 of the Rules of Court. - 17.
 By a joint letter of 27 February 2004 the Agents of the respondent States in the cases concerning Legality of Use of Force indicated that their Governments wished to produce new documents pursuant to Article 56 of the Rules.
-In the absence of any objection by Serbia and Montenegro, to which the documents had been communicated in accordance with paragraph 1 of that Article, the Court decided that they would be added to the file of each case. - 19.
-Pursuant to Article 53, paragraph 2, of its Rules, the Court, having consulted the Parties, decided that copies of the pleadings and documents annexed would be made accessible to the public on the opening of the oral proceedings. - 20.
+In the absence of any objection by Serbia and Montenegro, to which the documents had been communicated in accordance with paragraph 1 of that Article, the Court decided that they would be added to the file of each case. - 18.
+Pursuant to Article 53, paragraph 2, of its Rules, the Court, having consulted the Parties, decided that copies of the pleadings and documents annexed would be made accessible to the public on the opening of the oral proceedings. - 19.
 Public sittings were held between 19 and 23 April 2004, at which the Court heard the oral arguments and replies of: